 Health has shaped the history of cities, but it is cities that will define the future of global health and economic development.
 The majority of the world’s population already lives in urban areas.
 The population of city dwellers globally is projected to grow by 2.5 billion by 2050, with nearly 90 percent in lower-income nations in Africa and Asia.
 Urbanization in lower-income nations could offer billions of people better access to jobs and health-care services, and a gateway to the world economy.
 To reap those benefits, those nations will have to confront the looming health and environmental challenges of urban life.

 This interactive is one in a series of data interactives that CFR is producing on the changes occurring in global health and their broader implications for societies and economies.
-The first one, The Changing Demographics of Global Health, revealed that population growth and aging are fueling a dramatic rise in noncommunicable diseases in poor countries that lack the health-care systems and funds to handle them.
+The first one, The Changing Demographics of Global Health, reveals that population growth and aging are fueling a dramatic rise in noncommunicable diseases in poor countries that lack the health-care systems and funds to handle them.
+The third, Democracy Matters in Global Health, shows that a country’s democratic experience is increasingly important in reducing noncommunicable diseases and injuries among adults.
 This interactive was made possible by a generous grant from Bloomberg Philanthropies.
 The statements made and views expressed are solely the responsibility of the author.
 The Council on Foreign Relations takes no institutional positions on policy issues and has no affiliation with the U.S. government.